-Randy Moss serves as an analyst for NBC Sports’ horse racing coverage, including the Triple Crown and the Breeders’ Cup World Championships.
+Randy Moss serves as an analyst for NBC Sports’ horse racing coverage, including the Kentucky Derby, Preakness Stakes, and the Breeders’ Cup World Championships.
 Moss joined NBC Sports in 2011 and was part of the broadcasts chronicling a pair of Triple Crown winners (American Pharoah in 2015, Justify in 2018).
 He has covered all but two runnings of the Kentucky Derby since 1980, as a newspaper reporter and a television commentator, and has worked racing telecasts from every major racetrack in North America, as well as tracks in Ireland, Dubai, and Barbados.

 Since joining NBC Sports, Moss worked two Super Bowls (Super Bowl XLIX in Arizona and Super Bowl LII in Minneapolis) and three Olympic Games (London 2012 Summer Games, 2014 Winter Games in Sochi, and the 2016 Rio Summer Games).
 He also covered select events for Golf Channel and worked NBC Sports Group’s coverage of college football, and college basketball.